 Collective Exercise - Static Addition (completed)

-When presenting multiplication, each of the children are bringing the same quantity to the mat (i.e. 2134 x 2: two children each bring 2134 worth of beads to the mat).
+When presenting multiplication, each of the children are bringing the same quantity to the mat (i.e. 2134 x 2 Two children each bring 2134 worth of beads to the mat).
 Instead of dumping the beads into the basket to give the sensorial impression of combining the quantities (as was done in addition), the quantities are laid out to give the sensorial impression of the same quantity taken 'x' number of times (in this example, 2 times).

 Collective Exercise - Static Multiplication (laying out the quantities)